game-ci/documentation/docs/github/v2/04-builder.md

 When not specified, the version code is generated from the version using the `major * 1000000 + minor * 1000 + patch` scheme;

+If your app uses a date-based versioning scheme (i.e. versions such as 2021.10.0), then the automatic scheme will not work, as `2021010000` is dangerously close to the maximum allowed version code.
+One solution is to set it to `github.run_number` instead, which is the number of times GitHub actions has run for the current workflow.

 #### androidAppBundle

 Set this flag to `true` to build '.aab' instead of '.apk'.